Chemical formula: C₂₅H₃₄O₆ Molecular mass: 430.534 g/mol PubChem compound: 5281004

 A scintigraphic investigation with technetium-marked budesonide rectal foam on patients with ulcerative colitis showed that the foam spreads out over the entire sigmoid.

-A relevant proportion of budesonide is metabolised in the liver.
-The systemic exposure of budesonide might be increased in patients with impaired hepatic functions due to a decrease in budesonide metabolism by CYP3A4.
-This is dependent on the type and severity of liver disease.
+A relevant proportion of budesonide is metabolised in the liver by CYP3A4.
+The systemic exposure of budesonide is considerably increased in patients with severely impaired hepatic function.
+No studies have been conducted with Jorveza in patients with impaired liver function.

 There are no budesonide pharmacokinetic data available in elderly patients.